mahaozhe/SCII_RL/README.md

 - For some on-line algorithms that using trajectories instead of transitions, we define that finishing one target as a trajectory, and finishing the episode as an epoch.
 - An `log_prob(s)` is a dict with three keys: `function_id`, `coordinate1` and `coordinate2`.

+## TODO

+- [ ] Add a random-selection in DDPG to break the deterministic